TamsynE/File-System-Manager/README.md

 # Usage
 Group Project: 3 Members

 The core of this project is a library that allows you to interact and manipulate a virtual file system.
-Specifically, it reads a isk image and summarizes the partitions within the MBR, and lists the contents of the root directory.
+Specifically, it reads a disk image, summarizes the partitions within the MBR, and lists the contents of the root directory.
 In addition, the command line program can interact with the disk image using the LS, CAT, and EXPORT commands.

 # Installation
 Ensure that all files are in the same folder.
 Enter the file the project is in.